-WE SEEK BLACK COLLEGE STUDENTS COMMITTED TO RACIAL JUSTICE AND EDUCATIONAL EQUITY.
+WE SEEK BLACK COLLEGE-AGED INDIVIDUALS COMMITTED TO RACIAL JUSTICE AND EDUCATIONAL EQUITY.

 • Up to $20,000 in stipends at the start of your fifth year of teaching